Isla Mujeres Mexico

 Cross of the Bay

-Immerse yourself in the cultural celebration of Isla Mujeres’ founding every August 17th.
+Immerse yourself in the cultural celebration founding every August 17th.

 Witness the towering bronze Cross of the Bay, a solemn tribute to those lost at sea, standing 3 meters tall and weighing close to a ton, submerged 12 meters deep.

-• Founding Celebration: Join the celebration every August 17th, commemorating the founding of Isla Mujeres in 1857.
+• Founding Celebration: Join the celebration every August 17th, commemorating the founding in 1857.

 • Underwater Tribute: The Cross of the Bay, standing 3 meters tall underwater, pays homage to those who lost their lives at sea.